Skip to content

 6. Order bulk operations deterministically.
 For bulk updates, sort the rows by primary key in the WHERE or use a subquery with ORDER BY so concurrent bulk operations lock rows in the same order.

-7. Use NOWAIT or SKIP LOCKED (PostgreSQL, MySQL 8+) where appropriate — NOWAIT fails fast instead of waiting (no deadlock possible, just an error to handle), and SKIP LOCKED is ideal for queue-style workloads where you can simply ignore locked rows.
+7. Use NOWAIT or SKIP LOCKED (PostgreSQL, MySQL 8+) where appropriate — NOWAIT fails that lock attempt immediately instead of waiting, while SKIP LOCKED is useful for queue-style workloads that can safely ignore rows another worker already holds.
+Neither replaces consistent lock ordering across the rest of the transaction.

 The combination of consistent ordering + short transactions + retry-on-deadlock eliminates the vast majority of real-world deadlocks.